aimi-bonn/Deeplasia/README.md

 ### Flags and options

-For all option check the `lib/datasets.py` and `lib/models.py` files or type
+For all options, check the `lib/datasets.py` and `lib/models.py` files or type

 ```bash
 $ python train_model.py -h
 ```

 to obtain an overview of all flags and options.
-Note, that for bundling jointly used options (e.g. for training on a certain device) it is possible to create a special config and add it as `--config=/path/to/config.yml` flag.
+Note that for bundling jointly used options (e.g. for training on a certain device) it is possible to create a special config and add it as `--config=/path/to/config.yml` flag.

 For general training options (i.e. everything except the model and data options) check the *pytorch-lightning* [documentation](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html).